A California man who wounded several law enforcement officers and killed another man was fatally shot by police

 Dreyfus was shot when he arrived to assist police officers at the station, the sheriff said.

 Hours after the shooting, police found the body of a 58-year-old man near an Amtrak station in the city.
-The man had been shot in the head "at close proximity" and investigators believe the incidents are related, the sheriff's office said.
+The man had been shot in the head "at close proximity," the sheriff's office said.
+Paso Robles Police Chief Ty Lewis confirmed in a news conference that Lira is the primary suspect.
+Lewis said police recovered evidence at the scene that linked the firearms used in the shooting of the sheriff's deputy early Wednesday.

 (0) comments